mpi-sws-rse/ltltalk-frontend/voxelurn/src/routes/Tutorial/tutorial.md

 in area (a set of points)
   - `visit room5` is shorthand for `vist any point in room5`
   - Areas can be explicitly written: `[[3,3],[3,4],[4,4]]`
-- `visit any point in room3 containing item has color red` filters the area down to points that contain the specified item
+- `visit room3 containing item has color red` filters the area down to points that contain the specified item
-  - Tip: areas can be combined with `union`, `intersect`, and `minus` (relative complement): `room1 union room2`
+  - Tip: areas can be combined with `or` (union of two areas),  `and` (intersection of two areas), and `minus` (relative complement): `room1 or room2`
+- `visit world containing item has color blue` filters world (all points) and takes only those that have a blue item on it
+   - __Tip__: if you want to visit a point that has green items, doesn't have red ones, it can be done by `visit {world containing item has color green} minus {world containing item has color red}`.
+This is not the same as `visit world containing item has color green and not has color blue` (that one means visitin a point that has on it an item that is both "green and not blue".
+Which is any green item)
 - `foreach point in world containing item { visit point; pick item }` will perform an action on every point in an area
   - `world` is an area consisting of every open point
+  - `rooms` is a set of areas consisting of 5 predefined areas - rooms (room1,..., room5)
   - `containing` is an optional filter that can be used with `item`, `item has color ...`, etc.
   - `point` is used to refer to the individual points specified by `foreach`
-- `foreach area in all rooms containing item has color red { visit area; drop item }` will loop through areas
+- `foreach area in rooms containing item has color red { visit area; drop item }` will loop through areas
-  - `all rooms` is an area collection consisting of all redefined rooms
+  - `rooms` is an area collection consisting of all redefined rooms
   - A collection of areas can be explicitly written: `[room1, room4]`
 - Sometimes there will be multiple ways to interpret a command: first try `visit [7,4]` and then `pick every item not has color red and has color green`